Presented by

 X-rays published in 1967 reveal a bead girdle and a small amulet still within the mummy wrappings.
 They also show a post-mortem fracture of the lower right arm, which Reeves thinks probably occurred during the 21'st Dynasty re-wrapping.
 Although broken, the kings arms had been placed across his chest in what was to become the standard position for king's mummies.
 In 2019, the mummy of Amenhotep I was given a thorough CT scan which revealed many interesting features including the presence of 30 funerary amulets concealed within the wrappings.
 The detailed report by Sahar Saleem and Zahi Hawass along with the results of this scan may be seen here: Digital Unwrapping of the Mummy of King Amenhotep I (1525–1504 BC) Using CT, (from Frontiers in Medicine, 28'th December, 2021.)

 Amenhotep I was found in a replacement coffin which Reeves thinks was part of the same group of coffins that Tuthmosis II's replacement coffin came from.
 It had originally been made for a mid-18'th Dynasty priest named Djehutymose and was subsequently re-inscribed by the reburial party for Amenhotep I. The coffin also has inscriptions supplying other reburial data (see Coffin Docket translations below.)
 Reeves, noting the similarity between this replacement coffin and that of Tuthmosis II, concludes that Tuthmosis II (see below) may have been reburied a month before Amenhotep I's restoration occurred.
 Robert Partridge notes that a beard originally appeared on the coffin's portrait mask and is visible in the photo (shown below left) taken by Emile Brugsch soon after DB320's clearance.
 Partridge calls attention to the fact that this beard is missing from the portrait mask in the photograph taken by Daressey in 1909.
 (See photo of coffin from George Daressy's Cercueils des cachettes royales here.)
 He also reports that the beard did not appear on the coffin which was on display in the Cairo Museum when he was conducting research for his book (Faces of Pharaohs, 1994.)
 What happened to the beard remains uncertain.
 It may have been accidentally broken off while undergoing restoration work between 1881 and 1909 and was never reattached.
-(Source Bibliography: ASAE 34 [1934], 47f.; CCR, 7f.; DRN, 212, 253; EM, 91; EMs, 37, ill.
+To view an interactive digital model of the coffin of Amenhotep I, click here.
+Source Bibliography: ASAE 34 [1934], 47f.; CCR, 7f.; DRN, 212, 253; EM, 91; EMs, 37, ill.
 38; FP, 64; MiAE, 79, 89, 91, 122, 157, 208, 315, 316, 318, 322, 323, ills.
 88, 265, 266; MMM, 26, 35, 37, 75, 86, 87, ill.
 76; MR, 536f., pl.
 4b; RM, 18, pl.
 XIII; XRA, 1A13-1B8; XRP, 101, 102, 128ff., 131, 132, ill. pp. 18, 32-33.)

 Amenhotep_I_small2 Other Burial Data: